-Deb Harris is an expert in climate action and decarbonization planning, particularly for states, cities, counties, and utilities.
-She has worked on numerous subnational climate action plans and energy plans, greenhouse gas inventories, and decarbonization scenarios analyses.
-She also has long-standing experience with carbon capture, utilization, and sequestration; collecting, understanding, and analyzing sustainability data and metrics; fluorinated greenhouse gases; greenhouse gas monitoring, reporting, and verification; and national inventories and action plans.
+Deb works across subnational and national climate action and energy plans, greenhouse gas inventories, and decarbonization scenarios analyses.
+She leads and manages the technical analysis and varied levels of stakeholder and public engagement.
+Deb’s long-standing experience with carbon capture, utilization, and sequestration enables her to collect, interpret, and analyze sustainability data and metrics; fluorinated greenhouse gases; climate risks; and greenhouse gas monitoring, reporting, and verification.

-Deb has worked with a broad range of domestic and international clients, such as the Commonwealth of Pennsylvania, the state of Delaware, New York City, the City of Philadelphia, Arlington County, Fairfax County, the City of Los Angeles, various utilities, the U.S. Environmental Protection Agency (EPA), the U.S. Department of Homeland Security (DHS), the U.S. Agency for International Development (USAID), the United Kingdom's Department of Energy and Climate Change (DECC), the Global Carbon Capture and Storage Institute (GCCSI), the Western Climate Initiative (WCI), and the World Bank Partnership for Market Readiness (PMR), among others.
+Deb works with a broad range of domestic and international clients.
+Examples include the Commonwealth of Pennsylvania, Delaware, New York City, the City of Philadelphia, Arlington County, Fairfax County, the City of Los Angeles, and various utilities.
+She also supports the U.S. Environmental Protection Agency, the U.S. Department of Homeland Security, the U.S. Agency for International Development, the UK Department of Energy and Climate Change, the Global Carbon Capture and Storage Institute, the Western Climate Initiative, and the World Bank Partnership for Market Readiness, among others.

 M.S., Engineering in Environmental Engineering, Johns Hopkins University